 By Ruth Tearle

-Vision and values are two of the most important leadership tools used by new leaders or anyone involved in transforming an organization or rebuilding a department.
+Vision and values are two of the most powerful leadership tools used by new CEO's, new leaders, or anyone involved in transforming an organization or rebuilding a department.

 Values and vision provide employees with a clear focus.

 - Values provides the trust and appropriate behaviours needed for organizational and team success.

 - Vision provides direction and a sense of purpose.

 In terms of the 20/80 principle, which says that 20% of leadership tasks account for 80% of leadership results, vision are values are the most effective tools a leader can use to transform an organization or team.
 Visions and values can also be used to transform teams operating at any level inside an organization and to help individuals focus on what is important for future success.

 What is a vision?